Dermatology & Cat & Dog Allergies

 - Hyposensitization treatments

-Our board-certified dermatologists are experts in all skin conditions and can help your pet.
-Drs.
-Casey Stepnik and Jennifer Petersen will work with you to identify the specific cause of your pet's condition and then develop a treatment plan based on experience and proven methodologies.
+Our board-certified dermatologist is an expert in all skin conditions and can help your pet.
+Dr. Casey Stepnik will work with you to identify the specific cause of your pet's condition and then develop a treatment plan based on experience and proven methodologies.
 At Lakeshore, our goal is to restore and maintain your pet's comfort and quality of life as soon as possible.

 What can I expect at my pet's initial dermatology consultation?

-Your consultation appointment with our dermatologists comprises several components:
+Your consultation appointment with our board-certified veterinary dermatologist comprises of several components:

 Please allow at least 60 minutes for this entire discussion.